skyscrapers/documentation/coding_guidelines/docker.md

 CMD specifies what command to run within the container.
 When you run an image and generate a container, you add a new writable layer (the “container layer”) on top of the underlying layers.
 All changes made to the running container, such as writing new files, modifying existing files, and deleting files, are written to this thin writable container layer.

-For more on image layers (and how Docker builds and stores images), see (About storage drivers)[https://docs.docker.com/storage/storagedriver/].
+For more on image layers (and how Docker builds and stores images), see [About storage drivers](https://docs.docker.com/storage/storagedriver/).

 ## General guidelines and recommendations
 ### Create ephemeral containers
 The image defined by your Dockerfile should generate containers that are as ephemeral as possible.
 By “ephemeral”, we mean that the container can be stopped and destroyed, then rebuilt and replaced with an absolute minimum set up and configuration.

-Refer to (Processes)[https://12factor.net/processes] under The Twelve-factor App methodology to get a feel for the motivations of running containers in such a stateless fashion.
+Refer to [Processes](https://12factor.net/processes) under The Twelve-factor App methodology to get a feel for the motivations of running containers in such a stateless fashion.

 ### Use multi-stage builds
 Multi-stage builds allow you to drastically reduce the size of your final image, without struggling to reduce the number of intermediate layers and files.